danwolfgang/mt-theme-shady/plugins/TheRosterBlogTheme/readme.txt

 Setup
 =====
+Probably several preliminary setup steps to do: add the domain to Media Temple, update DNS, create Google Apps domain setup, etc. If installing on (mt), an .htaccess is needed to allow MT to run from domain.com/mt/.

  1. Install MT and upload this plugin, as well as other required plugins:
     - Config Assistant
     - Facebook Commenters (1.1.1 or later)